 Motivated by Snacks?

 The vineyard provides food and beverages to the harvest helpers - in addition to a t-shirt, and prizes.
 Of course, the best part is the camaraderie in the vineyard.
+There is also a shed in the vineyard for equipment and treats for pickers.

 When can we pick?